 - Water.
-Tap water should get the job done but if you have water that is loaded with hard mineral deposits, you may want to use distilled water or bottled water instead so you can kill insects without harming your plants with soap scum buildup due to the hard water.
+Tap water should get the job done but if you have hard water that is loaded with hard mineral deposits, you may want to use distilled water or bottled water instead so you can kill insects without harming your plants with soap scum buildup due to the hard water.

 Make enough insecticidal soap to treat all of your affected plants.
 Adjust the recipe and the size of your spray bottle as needed.

 - Soap Spray bottle.
 Your bottle size will vary depending on what you need your insecticidal soap spray for.
 If you have a few plants with pest problems then you will want to make a decent amount, but otherwise, one medium-size soap spray bottle should be enough.
 You can easily put together another batch of insecticidal soaps if you need to.

 What to do:

 - Step 1: For a one-quart spray bottle, simply fill it up with warm water.

 - Step 2: Add 1 tablespoon of insecticidal soaps.
 (This amount will need to be adjusted depending on the size of the batch but a good measurement to go off of is 1 tablespoon of insecticidal soaps for every quart of water)

 - Step 3: Screw on the lid and shake to mix well.